SilentTiger/quill-delta-enhanced/quill-delta.md

 - `other` - Delta to transform
 - `priority` - Boolean used to break ties.
 If `true`, then `this` takes priority over `other`, that is, its actions are considered to happen "first."
+- `chop` - should chop after transform Delta.
+Set it `false` when you don't want to chop.
 #### Returns

 - `Delta` - transformed Delta